Want to learn how to make faster, better compost with no extra effort?

 Adding seaweed to your compost may help improve the quality of your finished compost.

 Seaweed may be low in nitrogen, but it contains both beneficial trace elements and hormones that can help plants grow.
+One study found that seaweed increases the ability of compost to hold water AND improves the growth rate of tomatoes.

-Still, another study by Cole et al found that only composts that contain high levels of seaweed and had a low carbon-nitrogen ratio can accelerate plant growth.
+Against this, another study by Cole et al found that only composts that contain high levels of seaweed and had a low carbon-nitrogen ratio can accelerate plant growth.

 Confidence level: 6